Office Lactation Consultation

 Office consultations are available seven days a week.

-They are useful if you are a person who likes to get out of the house, when transportation is available and when you want to reduce your exposure to the outside world.
-They are also a cost-effective way for an in-person visit.
+They are useful if you are a person who likes to get out of the house, has transportation and when you don't want to visit lactation services in the hospital.
+Office visits are also a cost-effective way for an in-person visit.

 Here's what happens when you come to my office: